 Train drivers (engineers in American parlance) were responsible for checking the rail worthiness of all the carriages and the mechanical operation of the train.
 The train engineer had his brakeman and conductor to assist him on the journey, as they made their way ‘round that mountain.
-Occasionally, some drivers would stop their trains to pick up contraband and be paid by smugglers and black market operators.
+Occasionally, some drivers would stop their trains to pick up contraband and be paid by smugglers and black market operators as well as having their carriages cleaned by the local spotless cleaning company.
 Much like this kind of stuff continues to this day, with transnational bus drivers and twenty first century train drivers.
 Although GPS tracking is now making unscheduled stops far more dangerous for nefarious drivers of all modes of transportation.

 What about the land equivalent for the sailor with a girl in every port?
 The confessions of the 19th century train driver did include the odd interlude with a lady of the night.
 A vacant carriage and with the support of the assistant driver that rolling stock could really rock ‘n roll.
 Trains are particularly suited to rhythmic activities and the chug chug of those grinding wheels just keep on and on.
 Lots of girls love a uniform with shiny buttons and the attentions of an important man.
 “She’ll be coming ‘round the mountain when she comes”, you know the rest of the song.